Why observe Earth Day on April 22? | EarthSky.org

 Want to participate?
 Sign up to join the Earth Day Network

 Bottom line: Why do we celebrate Earth Day on April 22?
 The date stems from an earlier observance, Arbor Day.
-2018’s Earth Day is focused on plastic pollution.
+2019’s Earth Day is focused on protection of species.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.